kranzky/insoluble/folly.md

 As the evening continued, the peculiar atmosphere of Lloyd's Folly became even more prominent, especially since it was located in the heart of Worcestershire.

-Mike glanced around.

-"Dan, did you know they race and sell clothes here?
-I just learned it's a thing," Mike remarked.

-Dan raised an eyebrow.

-"Really?
-That's an odd combination, but I guess everything goes in Lloyd's Folly," Dan replied.

-Mike nodded, intrigued.

 Rob chuckled and said, "I can't believe we're doing this, but I guess there's no harm in giving it a try.
 Just remember to step forward with your thinking legs, everyone!"

 "We'd better ask Mike, we're no experts on this," Rob said, deferring to Mike's opinion on the peculiar event.
-The Princess looked on with an interested and curious expression, intrigued by the idea of racing clothes.
-"Racing clothes?
-I'm in," Mike enthusiastically agreed to participate in the event.
-The twins, however, hesitated and appeared doubtful.
-"Come on, it's just for fun, and it's part of the adventure, remember?"
-Mike tried to persuade the twins to join.
-After a moment, they seemed convinced and slowly nodded in agreement.

 In Lloyd's Folly, a small school desk occupied the volume of the room.